 Q. relative pronouns grammar.

-The basis for most relative pronouns is the root √YA.
-However, the most common relative pronoun is i, which is probably related to the definite article.
+Relative Pronouns ya and i: A relative pronoun introduces a subordinate clause that describes some other element in a sentence, such as “the man who wore the crown” or “the crown which I found yesterday”.
+The basis for the majority of Quenya’s relative pronouns in Tolkien’s later writings is the root √YA.
+However, the most common relative pronoun is i, which is related to the definite article.
 The word i is frequently used to introduce a subordinate clause:

-In cases where the relative pronoun is declined, we generally see either ya (neuter) “what” or ye (personal) “who”, as in:
+In cases where the relative pronoun is declined, we generally see either ya (neuter) “what” or ye (personal) “who” in Tolkien’s writings of the 1950s and 60s, such as:

-Tolkien discussed the personal (“who”) vs. impersonal (“what”) relative pronouns in late 1960s notes having to do with hands and fingers (VT47/21):
+Tolkien discussed the personal (“who”) vs. impersonal (“what”) relative pronouns in notes on hands and fingers from the late 1960s (VT47/21):

 who rel. per. ye, pl. i